 - Customer trust.
 For example, from the Financial Conduct Authority (FCA)’s Final Guidance document (2013)

 ‘We know that the way sales staff are paid influences how and what they sell to consumers.
-Equally, we recognise that firms may want to incentivise their staff to sell.
+Equally, we recognize that firms may want to incentivize their staff to sell.
 We do not have a problem with incentive schemes, but they must never be at the customer’s expense and the risks need to be managed properly.
 Consumers must be confident they are being sold a product for the right reasons.’

 - Risk management.
 For example, from EBA’s Capital Requirements Directive (CRD IV)